-To delete an association field, complete the following steps:
+To delete an association field

-1. On the Admin tab, select Asset Types.

-- 2. Under the Asset Types option, select the asset type whose association field you want to delete. - 3.
+- 1. On the Admin tab, select Asset Types. - 2.
+Under the Asset Types option, select the asset type whose association field you want to delete. - 3.
 Under the asset type you selected, select the association that you want to delete. - 4.
 In the form on the right, click Delete.